Dewansh-dp/Media-Flow/Readme.md

    -  JWT and Cookies both have their own exipry and we have set both

 - all dotenv variables become type string

+- 'Content-Disposition', 'attachment; filename="example.pdf"' is used to download files from the server (use res.send(file.data)) here file.data is the buffer data of the file